jack-rutherford/rubycalccomp/README.txt

 In your README.txt file, describe how your generated EWE code works for Multiply, Divide, Store, Recall, and Input (just the ones you completed).

-Some of the differences that I noticed between C++ and Ruby is the static and dynamic typing that these languages have.
+One of the differences that I noticed between C++ and Ruby is the static and dynamic typing that these languages have.
 C++ being statically typed is something that I took advantage of when writing code, as I could hover over a variable and have VSCode tell me the type of it inline.
 Ruby didn't have anything as nice as this, but it has a different feature where you don't have to declare a type for variables at all.
 Since it is dynamically typed I can write a line such as f = Factor() and not worry about the type of f, I can just use it and see run time errors when you run the calccomp.
+A nice quality-of-life change is the attr_reader syntax; the fact that it makes automatic accessors with this is very nice and removes a lot of menial code you would have to write.

+The multiply and divide nodes are extremely similar to the add and subtract nodes.
+It's important to notice that we do B / A because of how we put numbers into memory.
+When we put 12 / 3 into memory, we load 12 into 100, and 3 into 101.
+When we divide or subtract we work backward with sp (decrementing it), so A will be 3, sp--, and then B is 12.
+So doing B (/ or -) A is necessary.
+Store and Recall nodes work fairly simply with StoreNode having a subtree, and its evaluate method changing the memory variable to be whatever is at M[sp+0].
+Recall nodes evaluate method then works by incrementing the stack pointer and setting M[sp] equal to what memory is.
+The input node took a little thinking to implement at first, but I ended up making a new node called the input node that writes the prompt to the screen, reads an int into the num variable, increments the stack pointer, and sets M[sp + 0] to what num is.
+I added the num variable to equ M[6].
+I check in the factor method to see if t is a keyword (added I to keywords) and if the lex is "I".
+If it is I return a new input node which writes the ewe code to the file to ask the User for a number.

+Overall I think this was a cool project to see a project transfer over to a different language and see the differences between them.
+It made it easy and challenging at the same time, knowing what to do but figuring out how to do it in a new language where you don't know the constructs as well.